danwerner/multimethodic/README.rst

 received, and is expected to return a value that will be dispatched on.
-This return value is then used to select a 'method', which is basically just a function that has been associated with this multimethod and dispatch value using the @method decorator.
+This return value is then used to select a 'method', which is basically just a function that has been associated with this multimethod and dispatch value using the multimethod's `@method` decorator.

 Note that in the dispatch function lies the real power of this whole concept.
 For example, you can use it to dispatch on the type of the arguments like in Java/C, on their exact values, or whether they evaluate to True in a boolean context.
 If the arguments are dictionaries, you can dispatch on whether they contain certain keys.
-Or, if you're going really wild, you could even send them over the network to a remote service and let that decide which method to call.
+Or, if you want to go really wild, you could even send these arguments over the network to a remote service and let that decide which method to call.

 Of course, not every possible application of multimethods is actually useful, but your creativity is the only limit to what you can do.